kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 99: February 29, 2020

+**Today's Progress**: I worked on the Angular application.
+I finished the edit product route.
+It took me a whle because I was having problems getting the url id parameter.
+Now I need to changed the save button to adequate with updating a product.

+**Thoughts**: We will have another 29 in 4 years lol.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/df75a42519c6d1a7c30aafa8f91e6ce9e78048e2)

+---

 ### Day 98: February 28, 2020

 **Today's Progress**: I worked on the Angular application.
 I worked on the Edit Product route/ component.